Carl Eastvoid shares the history of harvesting wild rice while sharing the story of the Anishinabe people.

 Smith Lake is choked with rice.
 There is really no possibility of doing anything else on this lake.
 It is strictly a "ricing" lake.
 Poling the canoe is a big job, as the bottom is soft, and the rice stalks are so thick they impede the canoe.
 I usually end up in the drink at least once while poling on Smith Lake.
 We also rice on a lake up near the family homestead.
 This lake is hard to get to, and I seldom see anyone but family ricing there.
 There isn't as much rice as on Smith Lake, but ricing is a dream, as the lake has a hard bottom and poling is easy.
 We camp in a clearing on the NE end of the lake where my family has had ricing camp for generations (you notice I haven't named the lake).

 Rice matures at different times, and we usually end up on Wigiwam Lake.
 The lake is named for the ricing wigiwams of Grandma Baker, an old woman in our family who lived to be the oldest woman, of her day, in the state of Minnesota.

 She was very industrious, hunted, trapped, riced, made sugar, speared fish, and made hundreds of pairs of snowshoes for the US Forest Service (I have a pair).
 But, she did have one vice.
-Twice a year she would hike out to the shore of Lake Superior and get drunk - once in summer and once in winter.
+Twice a year she would hike out to the shore of Lake Superior and get drunk: once in summer and once in winter.
 When she was about 100, she had a bit too much and fell down in the snow while snowshoeing home and froze herself pretty good.
 They stuck her in a nursing home in Superior, Wisconsin.
-She settled in there - at least until spring - then she escaped.
-No one knew what had come of her, but after a couple months she reappeared at her cabin on the Cross River - a matter of over a 100 miles.
+She settled in there—at least until spring—then she escaped.
+No one knew what had come of her, but after a couple of months she reappeared at her cabin on the Cross River—a matter of over a 100 miles.